mknx/smarthome/plugins/sma/README.md

 * __bt_addr__: MAC-address of the inverter (find out with 'hcitool scan')
 * __password__: password for accessing the inverter in user-mode (default 0000)
 * __update_cycle__: interval in seconds how often the data is read from the inverter (default 60)
+* __allowed_timedelta__: allowed difference of inverter to system time - if above, inverter is set to system time - set to -1 to disable (default 60)

 ## items.conf